liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

 ### Adding selectors into the mix
-Selectors take the full state and return the requested value.
+Selectors take the entire state and return the requested value.
 A selector to get the userName might look like this:
 ```dart
 String getLoggedInUserName(state) {
    return state.session.userName;